Reapor-Yurnero/FlightBooking/README.md

 ```
 The arguments `server_address` and `server_port` are optional (but they must appear together) and by default set to ('localhost', 2222)

-*Note: the python client is more fault tolerent than the c client for wrong input.
-In either case, we expect the user to type in correct
+*Note: the python client is more fault tolerent than the c client for wrong inputs (e.g. the user typed in a string when an int is expected).
+But anyway, we expect the user to interact correctly.
+The behavior of python and c client may also have some slight difference.*

 ## Demo Script